braze-inc/braze-docs/_docs/_api/endpoints/catalogs/synchronous_catalogs/get_list_catalogs.md

 ## Rate limit

-This endpoint has a rate limit of 50 requests per minute.
+This endpoint has a shared rate limit of 5 requests per minute between all synchronous catalog endpoints.

 ## Response